circleci/circleci-docs/jekyll/_cci2/scheduled-pipelines.md

 {: #project-settings }
 {:.no_toc}

-1. In the CircleCI application, go to your project’s settings by navigating to **Projects** in the sidebar, then clicking the ellipsis (...) next to your project.
+1. In the CircleCI application, navigate to **Projects** in the sidebar, then click the ellipsis (...) next to your project.
 You can also find the **Project Settings** button on each project's landing page.
 2. Navigate to **Triggers**.
 3. To create a new schedule, click **Add Scheduled Trigger**.
-4. Define the new schedule's name, timetable, pipeline parameters, and attribution actor, then save the trigger.
+4. Define the new schedule's name, timetable, pipeline parameters, and attribution actor (i.e. user associated with the schedule), then save the trigger.

 ### Migrate scheduled workflows to scheduled pipelines
 {: #migrate-scheduled-workflows }